 If you’re a relative neophyte in JSON coding, especially in Power BI, please take all the examples I’ve used with a grain of salt.
 I expect that those more experienced and familiar with JSON theme coding within Power BI will produce much better and more legible code.

 Finally, I just wanted to share some of my initial experiences and showcase a few of the customizations I’ve found in custom theming.
-There are multitude of settings available for Power BI JSON theming, and those who are willing to invest the time and effort to research the available online resources can iteratively develop useful theme files.
+There is a multitude of settings available for Power BI JSON theming, and those who are willing to invest the time and effort to research the available online resources can iteratively develop useful theme files.